gaapt/gaapt.github.io/_posts/2015-8-10-We-Want-It-Boring.md

 The Web does the exact opposite of it.

-Both collaborative filtering (based on similarity with other users) and content-based filtering (based on historical activity of a single user) display the same ideas all the time.
+Both collaborative filtering and content-based filtering display the same ideas at all times.
 You buy/watch/share what you "enjoy" and the website makes a few cents.

 ###What about different?